PayDock/mobile-sdk-doc/widgets/card.md

 ### 1. Overview

 This section provides a step-by-step guide on how to initialize and use the `CardDetailsWidget` composable in your application.
-The widget performs tokenisation of card details.
+The widget tokenises card details.

 The following sample code demonstrates the definition of the `CardDetailsWidget`: